jamescosborn/jco-portfolio/README.md

 # James Carl Osborn's Technical Portfolio

-A collection of web applications developed by James Carl Osborn, a half-elf of Earth, Sol System.
+A collection of web applications developed by James Carl Osborn.

 ## Getting Started

-Startup Instructions for your PC.
+Startup Instructions for the app.

 ### Technologies Used